Duvvuri Subbarao: Achievements

 As Finance Secretary to the Government of India, Subbarao questioned the allocation of valuable 2G spectrum licenses to telecom operators in 2007 at prices set in 2001.
 He argued for fresh bidding to determine the current market value.
-He later testified in the CBI case regarding alleged corruption by ministers and civil servants in the allocation of 2G spectrum, and the judge cited his testimony in the judgment.
+He later testified in the CBI case regarding alleged corruption by ministers and civil servants in the allocation of 2G spectrum, with the judge citing his testimony in the judgment.

 His tenure as RBI Governor coincided with the global 2008 financial crisis.
 He introduced liquidity and monetary measures to stabilize the economy and later faced challenges of inflation and currency depreciation linked to U.S. quantitative easing.
-While he has been credited with navigating India through the crisis, some analysts criticized his handling of the rupee during the taper tantrum period.

-During his term, Subbarao emphasized the autonomy of the central bank, increased public engagement on monetary policy, promoted financial inclusion initiatives, open communication channels with stakeholders, and outreach to the public.
+During his term, Subbarao emphasized the autonomy of the central bank, increased public engagement on monetary policy, promoted financial inclusion initiatives, open communication channels with stakeholders and outreach to the public.
 He helped ensure financial inclusion in the Ernakulam district of Kerala.
 Subbarao is known for his theory of the New Trilemma of central bankers, referring to the "Holy Trinity" of price stability, financial stability, and sovereign debt sustainability as opposed to the well-known "impossible trinity" of the Mundell's of a fixed exchange rate, free capital flows, and independent monetary policy.
 Subbarao's exposition of the holy trinity has established the Indian perspective in the debate on the global central banking trilemma.